ywharton/sql-socialsci/_episodes/03-sql-basic-queries.md

 ~~~
 {: .sql}

-If we want more information, we can add more columns to the list of fields (such as A06_province, A07_district, A08_ward, A09_village),right after SELECT:
+If we want more information, we can add more columns to the list of fields (such as A06_province, A07_district, A08_ward, A09_village), right after SELECT:

 ~~~
 SELECT Country, A06_province, A07_district, A08_ward, A09_village